Basics of Debt Markets

 As far as the Broker Intermediated transactions are concerned, the settlement responsibility for the trades in the Wholesale market is primarily on the clients i.e. the market participants and the broker has no role to play in the same.
 The member only has to report the settlement details to the Exchange for monitoring purposes.
 The Exchange reports the trades to RBI regularly and monitors the settlement of these trades.

-What are the three modules in the GILT system?
+33 Q. What are the varied deal reporting modules in the NDS-RST G-sec system?

-GILT permits trading in the Wholesale Debt Market through the three following avenues:
+The system permits reporting in the Wholesale Debt Market through the two following avenues:

 - Negotiated Deal Module - which permits the reporting of trades undertaken by the market participants through the members of the Exchange.